-- Withdrawals to pay for qualified medical expenses are tax-free
+- Withdrawals that pay for qualified medical expenses are tax-free

-- HSA funds can be invested the same as a 401k or IRA account
+- HSA funds can be invested similarly to those in a 401k or IRA account

-- Withdrawals for qualified medical expenses are always tax-free, regardless of your age
+- Withdrawals that pay for qualified medical expenses are always tax-free, regardless of your age

-- Must be enrolled in an HDHP to contribute, and not enrolled in Medicare
+- You must be enrolled in an HDHP to contribute and may not be on Medicare

-- After age 65 you can use withdrawals for any expense, although they will be taxed at your normal rate
+- After age 65, you can use withdrawals for any expense, although they will be taxed at your standard rate

-- You own your HSA account, and take it with you when you change jobs or retire
+- You own your HSA account and take it when you change jobs or retire

 HSA Investment Strategies

-- Treat your HSA like an investment account; don’t spend the funds unless needed for medical expenses
+- Treat your HSA like an investment account.
+Don’t spend the funds unless you need them for medical expenses

-- Max out your investment by making the full annual contribution each year (including the extra $1,000 catchup after age 55)
+- Max out your investment by making the maximum annual contribution each year (including the extra $1,000 catch-up after age 55)

 - Invest unspent funds wisely, using sound diversification and risk strategies